curt-lab/Capstone-Assignment-20.1/README.md

 # Capstone-Assignment-20.1
 Initial Report and Exploratory Data Analysis (EDA)
 The contents and charts in this report are also expressed throughout the comments of the accompanying jupyter notebook file.
-The task was perform EDA on the datasets identified for my capstone project.
+The task was to perform EDA on the datasets identified for my capstone project.

 BUSINESS PROBLEM:
 The problem I had identified and discussed with my advisor was to develop a predictive model that would answer the question: